-- 1. Disconnect exhauster wire connection (L1 and Neutral). - 2.
+- 1. Disconnect exhauster wire connection. - 2.
 Remove the 3 exhauster screws. - 3.
-Remove pressure switch assembly. - 4.
+Remove pressure switch assembly (switches) and front manifold cover pressure sensing hose. - 4.
 Remove exhauster. - 5.
 Reverse the bands on the rubber drain coupling so the screws are accessible if necessary.
 (Do not reverse the drain coupling.)
 Confirm that directional arrow on drain coupling points away from exhauster. - 6.
 Remove the appropriate plastic cap on the side panel.
 Install cap on vent opening not in use. - 7.
 Reinstall the exhauster and the pressure switch assembly in the correct orientation with the (3) exhauster screws removed in step 2.
-Reinstall the pressure switch so that it is above the heat exchanger drain, to eliminate the chance of condensate draining into the pressure switch sensing hose causing erratic furnace operation.
-See Figures 16-18 for reference. - 8.
+DO NOT USE POWER TOOL.
+Reinstall the pressure switches so that they are above the heat exchanger drain, to eliminate the chance of condensate draining into the pressure switch sensing hose causing erratic furnace operation.
+See Figures 16-20 for reference. - 8.
 Rotate the drain coupling so the drain holes are angled downward 15° and tighten coupling band to exhauster. - 9.
 Complete the venting as installation requires.